Introduction to Natural Health Philosophy

 Leisure

 The second fundamental of health is Leisure.
-By this I mean rest, relaxation and sleep.
+By this I mean rest, relaxation, meditation and sleep.
 Adequate Rest is necessary for physical and mental rejuvenation.
-Sleep is essential for our well-being, but it isn't just the quantity of sleep that is important, it's the quality.
+Sleep is essential for our well-being, but it isn't just the quantity of sleep, it's the quality that's so important.
 There are four phases of sleep.
 Once the fourth or deepest phase is attained, the body goes through a sort of sleeping rhythm, alternating between dream sleep and non-dream sleep.
 Distinct types of emotional and physical healing and building take place during these two distinct types of sleep.
 Both are necessary to maintain our health.
 Researchers have shown that sleep deprivation, and even poor quality sleep, suppresses the immune system and is detrimental to mental and physical well-being.

 Exercise

 One of the greatest contributors to our fat society is lack of exercise.
-We have become a nation of "couch potatoes" who would rather sit in front of the television than enjoy a brisk walk outdoors.
+We have become a nation of "couch potatoes" who would rather sit in front of a television or computer than enjoy a brisk walk outdoors.
 It will come as no surprise that exercise is an essential key to weight loss and weight management.
-Our bodies burn calories at a faster rate when we exercise, but just as important is the fact that regular exercise speeds up the body's metabolism so we continue burning calories at a faster rate even when at rest.
-Exercise raises blood sugar levels giving us more energy and helping us feel better.
+Our bodies burn calories at a faster rate when we exercise, but just as importantly, regular exercise speeds up the body's metabolism so we continue burning calories at a faster rate even when at rest.
+Exercise improves regulation and balance of blood sugar levels giving us more energy and helping us feel better.
 It also promotes better sleep.
-When we feel better and have more energy we tend to be more active which also helps.
+All of this helps to improve our mood and energy level, so we tend to be more active, which helps perpetuate our exercise program.

 Attitude

-Our attitude is our internal dialogue—what we tell ourselves about the events taking place around us.
+Our attitude is related to our internal dialogue—what we tell ourselves, either consciously or subconsciously, about ourselves and the people, circumstances and events around us.
 A good attitude is a buffer against stress and disease.
-It promotes a good immune system.
+Numerous research studies have shown that a good attitude promotes a good immune system.
 A bad or negative attitude causes the body to release chemicals into the bloodstream that are inappropriate for the situation and detrimental to health.
-These will suppress the immune system and can lead to sickness.
+These will suppress the immune system and can lead to illness.
 Listen to your internal dialogue or "self talk" and become aware of the thoughts that are not helping you.
 Release those thoughts and trust that they will be replaced by others which will be more helpful.
+Spiritual practices and meditation are excellent ways for many of us to help us improve our attitudes.

 Nutrition

-Earlier in this lesson I mentioned the extracellular fluid—the fluid that bathes our cells providing them with a constant supply of nutrients and carrying away their waste products.
-All of the water and nutrients in this fluid come from the general circulation of blood, which in turn comes from what we take into the body.
-The quality of this extracellular fluid, and thus the quality of our internal environment, is determined by the choices we make in our food and drink.
+Earlier in this lesson I mentioned the body's extracellular fluid—the fluid that bathes our cells providing them with a constant supply of nutrients and carrying away their waste products.
+All of the water and nutrients in this fluid come from the general circulation of blood, which in turn comes from what we take into the body through food and drink.
+The quality of this extracellular fluid, and thus the quality of our internal environment, is determined by the choices we make.
 If a nutrient needed by a cell is not in the diet, and is not produced by the body, it will not be available to the cell.
 The cell will not be able to perform its job properly and our health will suffer.

 Is it necessary to supplement?